 After reports of sexual harassment, a pool in Bornheim and bars in Freiburg decided to ban refugees from their premises.
 Is that legal?

-in the western town of Bornheim temporarily banned them from swimming - a prohibition that has since been lifted.
+A number of nightclubs and pubs in the southwestern city of Freiburg have initiated a ban on refugees, and earlier this month a pool in the western town of Bornheim temporarily banned them from swimming - a prohibition that has since been lifted.

 Can businesses and public facilities really do that?
 The full details of the two cases are not yet public, which is why neither a Justice Ministry spokesperson nor a professor of human rights would comment on whether the bans constitute discrimination.

 Germany has a clear federal anti-discrimination law that forbids unequal treatment based on race, ethnicity, religion, sexuality, age or sex.